 The creepy foghorn ringing out every few minutes, helps set the scene.
 It’s especially powerful, when Lighthouse keeper Ben is killed by the Rutan but the foghorn drowns out his death cry.
 Chilling!

 Rutan’s – a kind of luminous green land jellyfish, are the oft-mentioned mortal enemy of the Sontaran’s.
-They are much feferenced in Who but have only ever featured once, in this story.
+They are much referenced in Who but have only ever featured once, in this story.

 Their design might not be to everyone’s fancy; a ball of snot with white tentacles.
-But Who needs to be commended everytime they attempt to move away from a man-in-a-monster-suit look.
+But Doctor Who needs to be commended, everytime – that they attempt to move away from a ‘man-in-a-monster-suit’.

 Indeed, the Rutan in human-form presents a formidable challenge to the Doctor, especially in the confines of the lighthouse; due to anyone venturing within a few foot of the Rutan – being electricuted to death.

-New producer Graeme Williams’ run never got any better than this and City Of Death.
-So it’s perhaps fitting, that one of his best was also his first broadcast episode, too – and a Hinchcliffe era story.
+New producer Graeme Williams’ run, never got any better than this (perhaps City Of Death maybe).
+So it’s perhaps intriguing, that one of his best – was also his first broadcast episode, too – and a Hinchcliffe era story.